This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Do not strain.
 Do not lift heavy objects, stand for long periods of time, or strain to have a bowel movement.
 Prevent constipation by drinking plenty of liquids and eating foods high in fiber.
 Ask how much liquid to drink every day.
 High-fiber foods include fresh fruits, vegetables, and whole grains.

-- Maintain a healthy weight: Ask your caregiver if you need to lose weight and how much you need to lose.
+- Maintain a healthy weight: Ask your healthcare provider if you need to lose weight and how much you need to lose.
 Weighing too much can put pressure on the tissues and muscles of your uterus and make your symptoms worse.
 Ask him to help you with a weight loss program.